FDA Import

 The FDA now mandates that certain food testing must be performed by LAAF-accredited laboratories.

-Under the FSMA Final Rule on Laboratory Accreditation, data for specific import alerts is only accepted from LAAF-accredited bodies like AGT Labs for FDA import detention testing.
+Under the FSMA Final Rule on Laboratory Accreditation, data for specific import alerts is only accepted from LAAF-accredited bodies — which is why FDA import detention testing must be routed through recognized labs like AGT and our partner network.

-We have the capability to submit the full analytical package (including raw data and QC charts) directly to the FDA, reducing back-and-forth delays.
+We submit the full analytical package — including raw chromatography data, QC charts, and sampling reports — directly to the FDA, reducing back-and-forth delays.

 We help you get off the Red List.
-After 5 consecutive clean shipments tested by us, we can assist in filing the petition for removal from DWPE.
+After 5 consecutive clean shipments tested under our coordinated program, we can assist in filing the petition for removal from DWPE.

 Frequently Asked Questions